DIY After Swim Chlorine Neutralizing Spray

 And with the pool comes exposure to tons of chlorine, something that I am not a fan of.

 Chlorine is a problem in so many arenas of our life.
 It’s in our tap water, it’s in bleach that so many uses in household cleaning applications, and it’s in use heavily in most swimming pools.
-If you have the privilege of frequenting a salt pool instead of a chlorine pool, your exposure to chlorine is much less, but it is still something to consider.
+If you have the privilege of frequenting a salt pool instead of a chlorine pool, your exposure to chlorine can be less, but that’s not guaranteed to be the case.

 In any case, chlorine is a friend only in the sense that it kills bad stuff like bacteria and viruses.